 How to get from Suvarnabhumi Airport to Sukhumvit?

 The best way to get from Suvarnabhumi Airport to Sukhumvit is to take the Airport Rail Link to Makkasan Station.
 From this station, you take a taxi heading south.
 Makkasan Station is located around two kilometres from Asok BTS Station and Sukhumvit Road.
 It will cost you around 140 THB when traveling alone.

 How to get from Don Mueang Airport to Bangkok?

-Although there are buses available, the most convenient way to get to the city center is by taking a taxi straight to your destination or to Mo Chit BTS Station.
+Although there are buses available, the most convenient way to get to the city centre is by taking a taxi straight to your destination or to Mo Chit BTS Station.
 If you take the taxi to Mo Chit, you can take the BTS and MRT from there to your destination.
 As mentioned, it’s easier to get a taxi from the departure floor of Don Mueang rather than waiting in the queue at the arrival floor.